 WISE WOMEN on wheels

-Wise Women on Wheels (WWoW) was our incubation project in 2017.
+Wise Women on Wheels (WWoW) was our incubation project in 2017 (March-October).
 It was an exciting collaboration between Rockstone Community Foundation and the Ubele Initiative which supported Black and Minority Ethnic (BME) women over the age of 45 in cycling proficiency.